High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Simulation study

 Running MI-QP in the high-dimensional procedure led to frequent convergence failures.
 A more common use of the method includes accompanying the quickpred approach with a ridge penalty and data-driven checks that exclude collinear variables.
 We decided to run MI-QP in this more favorable manner by applying the \textit{mice} package's usual data-screening procedures.
-Accordingly, the \emph{mice()} call for MI-QP was specified with default values for the following arguments: ridge = $1e-5$, eps = $1e-4$, threshold = $0.999$.
+Accordingly, the \emph{mice()} call for MI-QP was specified with Bayesian normal linear regression as a univariate imputation method and with default values for the following arguments: ridge = $1e-5$, eps = $1e-4$, threshold = $0.999$.
+Finally, we implemented the MI-AM method by applying the \emph{mice::mice()} function to only the analysis model variables with Bayesian normal linear regression as a univariate imputation method.
+In this simulation study, the analysis model variables are the variables with missing values for which we wanted to estimate the means, variances, and covariances.